-Affecting around three million Australians, hay fever can have a significant impact on sufferers, causing lack of sleep and reduced productivity at work or school.
+Affecting almost 20% of Australians, hay fever can have a significant impact on sufferers, causing lack of sleep and reduced productivity at work or school.
 Although it can't be cured, the symptoms can be managed to some extent.
 An allergy test can determine the source of the problem, which in turn can help with prevention and treatment strategies – avoiding or limiting exposure, for example.

 Hay fever treatment options

 Antihistamines and corticosteroids are the mainstays, but there are several other treatments which may suit some sufferers.

 - If you've never taken hayfever medication before, or are trying a new drug, it's a good idea to consult your doctor or pharmacist to make sure it's safe for you.

 - People respond differently to different drugs, so if you've tried one type of antihistamine or corticosteroid and found it didn't help, try another.

 - All hayfever medications have side effects, can interact with other drugs, and shouldn't be used by people with certain conditions or with allergies to ingredients.

 - If you're pregnant or breastfeeding, ask your doctor whether the potential benefits of medication outweigh the risks.